port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Upbound/upbound-port-capabilities.md

 The demo starts off on a completely clean slate - an empty Upbound organization, an empty git repository, and a clean Port environment.
 :::

-## Prerequisites
+:::tip Prerequisites
-### Upbound
+<h3>Upbound</h3>
 Before following the guide, you will need to set up an Upbound organization, initialize it and keep track of some information:
 - Save the `Organization ID` for later;
 - Set up the default EKSaaS configuration in the Upbound organization;
 - Deploy a control plane (or many) and save their `identifiers` for later;
 - Create an API token and save it for later.

-### Port
+<h3>Port</h3>
+- This guide assumes you have a Port account and that you have finished the [onboarding process](/quickstart).
-It would be best to start off with a clean Port environment.
+- It would be best to start off with a clean Port environment.
 Make sure that the Port organization used in the demo doesn't have any entities or blueprints.
-Save the Port organization's `CLIENT_ID` and `CLIENT_SECRET` for later ([how to find your Port credentials](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/#find-your-port-credentials)).
+- Save the Port organization's `CLIENT_ID` and `CLIENT_SECRET` for later ([how to find your Port credentials](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/#find-your-port-credentials)).

-## Git repository
+<h3>Git repository</h3>
 The actions backend, and the state of the different control planes will be handled in a github repository.
 For Port to interact with the new Github repo, you will need Port's Github app to be installed ([install Port's github app](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/git/github/installation)).

 Create a new git repository, and make sure that Port's Github app is installed on it either by: